Mandatory evacuations ordered after fast-moving fire erupts in Simi Valley

-Mandatory evacuations ordered after fire erupts in Simi Valley near Ronald Reagan Library
+Easy Fire: Mandatory evacuations ordered after fire rips through Simi Valley near Ronald Reagan Library

 SIMI VALLEY, Calif. - Mandatory evacuations were in place after a rapidly-growing fire ignited in Simi Valley near the Ronald Reagan Presidential Library on Wednesday morning.
-The fire was threatening homes.
+The fire was threatening 6,500 homes, fire officials said.

 The fire, which is being called The Easy Fire, was reported in the 200 block of W. Los Angeles Avenue located near the 118 Freeway and Madera Road around 6 a.m.
-It was initially reported at an estimated 15 acres and expanded to 972 acres by 9 a.m.
+It was initially reported at an estimated 15 acres.
+The fire was at 1,300 acres and was 0 percent contained by 10 a.m.
 The fire was spreading west toward the 23 Freeway, the Ventura County Fire Department said.

 Three strike teams with the Los Angeles Fire Department were sent to the area to assist Ventura County firefighters amid ongoing high wind conditions, Los Angeles Fire Department Chief Ralph M. Terrazas announced.